 The magic in this report is the Repeat Macro.
 This macro reads a table from the Setup worksheet and repeats the rest of the macro for each row in the table.
 Each row describes a website to be processed — the Login and View Id number (for the Analytics Edge queries), plus a descriptive name for the site and an email address to send the report to.

-After the report macros have been run, the report is ready to be saved.
+After the report macros have been run, the report is ready to be saved and sent as an email attachment.
 A Save/Email PDF File function is used to save the workbook as a PDF file and send it via email to its intended recipients.

-The 3 macros for the pages in the report start by reading the range of cells on the Setup worksheet to get the Google Analytics login account and website view id needed for the queries.
+The 3 macros for the pages in the report start by reading the range of cells on the Setup worksheet (in red) to get the Google Analytics login account and website view id needed for the queries.
 The information is passed this way because macros cannot pass parameters between them – they all run independently.
+It also makes it easy to develop and test independent macros for each report page.

-The macros write results to both the report worksheet as well as a hidden data worksheet used to feed the charts on the report.
+The macros write results to both the report worksheet as well as a hidden data worksheet used to feed the charts on that specific report.

 Most of the reports are a simple display of the numbers coming from Google Analytics.
 The key metric section includes a percentage comparison to the previous period, and this is done by downloading data for both periods and using the Compare function, with a growth calculation.